hanwenzhang123/fullstack-note/01-note/README.md

 - Browser - Internet - Server - Internet - Broswer

 #### HttpRequest & HttpResponse
-- HttpRequest Attributes: HttpVersion, URL, content
+- HttpRequest Attributes: method, path, version of protocol, headers(content)
-- HttpResponse Attributes: HttpVersion, StatusCode, ReasonPhrase, content
+- HttpResponse Attributes: http version of protocol, status code, status message, headers(content)
+- content-type in the headers - what kind of data you are sending/receiving based on this request

 #### Google.com
 - once you enter Google.com, send request via http protocol (like agreement based on tcp/ip) which connect to tcp/ip first before reaching to server
 - You type google.com into the address bar of your browser.
 - The browser checks the cache for a DNS record to find the corresponding IP address of google.com.
-- If the requested URL is not in the cache, Internet Service Provider Domain Name System server initiates a DNS query to find the IP address of the server that hosts the website
+If requested URL not exist, DNS request fails, returns nothing
 - The browser initiates a TCP connection with the server.
 - The browser sends an HTTP request to the webserver.
 - The server handles the request and sends back a response.